Employee Spotlight: Katherine Martin

 What is your role at IFAC?

-I’m a senior associate on the communications team.
+I’m a manager on the communications team.
 I run IFAC’s social media handles, serve as the communications lead for our human capital and intellectual property teams, and am a member of our internal web team.
 Though, our team is very dynamic.
 We are often collaborating on each other’s projects and tapping into each other’s skills or tricks to help push out communications effectively.

 What does a workday look like for you?